bennybrit/kubernetes-the-hard-way-kvm/docs/12-bootstrapping-kubernetes-workers.md

 ```

 ## Control plane nodes isolation
-To prevent the scheduler from scheduling regular workload Pods on the controller nodes, we'll need to add a predefined set of taints and labels to them.
+To prevent the scheduler from scheduling standard workload Pods on the controller nodes, we'll need to add a predefined set of taints and labels to them.

 The commands in this section will affect the entire cluster and only need to be run once from one of the controller VMs, so run them only from the `k8s-control-01` controller VM.

-Add taint to the controller nodes:
+Add the `node-role.kubernetes.io/master:NoSchedule` taint to the controller nodes:
 ```
 {
   kubectl taint nodes k8s-control-01 node-role.kubernetes.io/master:NoSchedule --kubeconfig admin.kubeconfig